brikteknologier/seraph-model/README.md

 If called, the model will add a `created` and `updated` timestamp field to each model that is saved.
 These are unix timestamps based on the server's time.

+You can also use the `model.touch(node, callback)` function to update the `updated` timestamp without changing any of the node's properties.
+This is useful if you're updating composed models seperately but still want the base model to be updated.

 <a name="addComputedField"/>
 #### `model.addComputedField(fieldName, computer)`